 In order for you to make it through each goal, you have to want the result so badly that you’re willing to sacrifice your time and energy to work hard at it even when there are no visible positive outcomes.
 Let the relevance, value and significance attached to your goal remain high.

 Goal setting helps you define the reward for achievement

-Wages and salaries aren’t necessarily what motivates a person or an employee to improved productivity but a combination of other workplace incentives like a promotion, a recognition, an oversea training, a status car, etc. For every goal you set out to achieve, there is a reward attached to it.
+Wages and salaries aren’t necessarily what motivates a person or an employee to improved productivity but a combination of other workplace incentives or perks like a promotion, a recognition, an oversea training, a status car, etc. For every goal you set out to achieve, there is a reward attached to it.